mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 01 October 2025

-- The average temperature today is 17.68˚C,
+- The average temperature today is 14.77˚C,
-- With highs of 18.17˚C and lows of 17.05˚C,
+- With highs of 15.39˚C and lows of 14.73˚C,
-- It may feel like 17.25˚C with few clouds
+- It may feel like 14.37˚C with overcast clouds
-- The wind speed is 3.09m/s and visibility is 10000m
+- The wind speed is 1.62m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 67%
+- The pressure is 1025hPa and humidity is 79%
 - The sun will rise at 06:09 and set at 17:46

 <!-- weather_marker ends -->